Felix1G/qr-code-gen/README.md

 ---
 <h3>Error Correction</h3>

-The QR Code uses Reed-Solomon error correction.<br/>
+The QR code uses Reed-Solomon error correction.<br/>
 Firstly, the data block information is obtained from `BlockDivision` in this format:<br/>
 &nbsp; `(b, n)`<br/>
 Where: